sindresorhus/awesome-lint/test/fixtures/spell-check/error0.md

 - OSX is cool but macOS is cooler
 - OS X is cool but macOS is cooler

-- ffmpeg is cool but FFmpeg is cooler
-- Ffmpeg is cool but FFmpeg is cooler

 - Youtube is cool but YouTube is cooler
 - You Tube is cool but YouTube is cooler
 - youtube is cool but YouTube is cooler